Beneficial Cargo Owner (BCO)

 Logistics Term

-Billable weight is typically a strategy in pricing standards among carriers for calculating shipping rates per package.
-It looks at the dimensional weight, which encompasses the length, width, and height, and checks the shipment's actual weight.
-Between these two variables, the most significant weight is used as the actual shipping rate in the billable weight.
-Billable weights were introduced in 2015 after realizing that the shipping costs didn't account for the internal lightweight packages that occupied the cargo space.
-Additionally, shippers were hesitant to optimize their packaging for small items as there were no charges for their package dimensions.
+Billable weights were introduced in 2015 after realizing the shipping costs didn't account for the internal lightweight packages occupying the cargo space.
+Additionally, shippers hesitated to optimize their packaging for small items as there were no charges for their package dimensions.
 It led to the introduction of the dimension weight.
 Billable weights are a must for shipments starting at 16 ounces and more.

 Importance of Billable Weight